-The EPA's November 2024 legacy asbestos risk evaluation confirmed what construction workers have known for years: asbestos remains a clear and present danger in American buildings, with OSHA estimating that 1.3 million workers face exposure during renovation, demolition, and maintenance activities [1].
-Despite the March 2024 ban on new chrysotile asbestos uses, the millions of tons already installed in pre-1980 buildings continue to put workers at risk every day.
+The EPA's November 2024 legacy asbestos risk evaluation confirmed what construction workers have known for years: the mineral remains a clear and present danger in American buildings, with OSHA estimating that 1.3 million workers face exposure during renovation, demolition, and maintenance activities [1].
+Despite the March 2024 ban on new chrysotile uses, the millions of tons already installed in pre-1980 buildings continue to put workers at risk every day.
 If you work in construction, renovation, or building maintenance, understanding this ongoing risk—and your legal rights—has never been more important.

 Executive Summary